jugodfroy/NoWaste-mobile-app/README.md

 ## Introduction

 NoWaste is a mobile application aimed at reducing food waste and alleviating student poverty.
-Developed using React Native, this app offers a practical and user-friendly platform to buy and sell food, promoting sustainability and affordability.
+Developed using React Native, the front-end offers a practical and user-friendly platform to buy and sell food, promoting sustainability and affordability.

 ## Features